symlex/symlex/README.md

 Bundles
 -------
-Using Symfony bundles often adds complexity to the overall architecture: They wrap bootstrap/container configuration (less explicit) and encourage to build bloated, monolithic applications.
-Supporting Symfony bundles therefore doesn't seem desirable for building focused, lean applications.
+There is no support for bundles in Symlex currently.
+Using Symfony bundles often adds complexity to the overall architecture: They wrap bootstrap/container configurations (less explicit) and encourage to build bloated applications.
+Symlex is designed to build focused, lean applications.

 Performance
 -----------
-I haven't performed any extensive performance measurements yet, but it's obvious that framework performance mainly depends on the lines of code that have to be executed.
-In my development environment, simple GET requests - that fetch and return a couple of entities from the database - take about 80ms without any further optimization (no caching for depedency injection container).
-A similar request handled by Zend Framework 2 takes about 175ms.
-Symfony 2 might be a bit faster than Zend Framework 2.
+It's obvious that PHP framework performance mainly depends on the lines of code that have to be executed for each request.
+While Symlex was designed to be simple and lean, a good performance certainly is an important by-product of this approach.
+Test results will be added, once they're available.

 Controllers
 -----------